Pages in the Analysis Phase:

 Analysis is the study we do in order to figure out what to do — Allison Rossett & Kendra Sheldon (2001)

-The analysis phase is often called a Front-End Analysis.
-That is, although you might perform analysis throughout the ISD process, such as in the design and development phases, this “front end” of the ISD process is where the main problem identification is performed, such as analyzing the job and selecting the tasks to train (U.S. Army Field Artillery School, 1984).
+The analysis phase is sometimes refered to as a Front-End Analysis in that while you normally perform some type of analysis throughout the entire ADDIE process, this “front end” of the process is where the main problem identification is performed, such as identifying the problem, analyzing the job and selecting the tasks to train (U.S. Army Field Artillery School, 1984).

-During the Front-End Analysis a Needs Assessment or Analysis is performed to determine and articulate the business unit or customer's learning, training, and performance needs (DeSimone, Werner, 2012).
+A Needs Assessment is performed to determine and articulate the business unit or customer's learning, training, and performance needs (DeSimone, Werner, 2012).
+While a TNA is mostly used to find a solution to a known problem, a Needs Assessment is normally used to discover unknown problems or areas that can be improved.

 Chart 1